On the derived functors of destabilization at odd primes: Preliminaries

 \subsection{Algebras and modules}

-The categories $\amod$ and $\unst$ are symmetric monoidal with respect to the tensor product of graded vector spaces and the interchange functor which uses the Koszul sign convention.
+The categories $\amod$ and $\unst$ are symmetric monoidal with respect to the tensor product of graded vector spaces and symmetry using the Koszul sign convention.
 Unital commutative algebras in $\amod$ with respect to this structure are referred to here simply as algebras; an algebra $K$ in $\amod$ is unstable if the underlying $\cala$-module is unstable and the Cartan condition is satisfied (if $k$ is an element of even degree, $P^{|k|/2} k = k^p$).
-A $B$-module in $\amod$ is an $\cala$-module equipped with a $B$-module structure such that the structure morphism is $\cala$-linear.
+For $B$ an algebra in $\amod$, a $B$-module in $\amod$ is an $\cala$-module equipped with a $B$-module structure such that the structure morphism is $\cala$-linear; the category of $B$-modules in $\amod$ is denoted by $B\dash \amod$.
+Similarly, if $K$ is an unstable algebra, the category of $K$-modules in $\unst$ is denoted by $K\dash \unst$, so there is a forgetful functor $K\dash\unst \rightarrow K\dash\amod$.
+These categories are both abelian.